isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

     * **Ad Complete**

-       At the 100% point on a video ad, a Heartbeat complete call will be sent.
+       At the 100% point on a media ad, a Heartbeat complete call will be sent.

 1. **Pause ad playback for 30 seconds, if available.**&nbsp; **Ad Pause**